oom-components/carousel/README.md

 Carousel with the following features:

 * No dependencies
-* Light: Less than 300 lines of code (including comments and spaces)
+* Light: Aprox 200 lines of code (including comments and spaces)
 * Follows the **progressive enhancement strategy:**
   * Works with just `html`
   * Works better with `html` and `css`